nocobase/website/content/articles/14-ai-low-code-platforms-github/index.md

 * **Target users**: Frontend developers and tech teams that need flexibility rather than drag-and-drop tools.
 * **Use cases**: Admin dashboards and data tools where code-level control is required, but development speed is still important.
 Does not include backend modeling.

 ## **AI Workflow / Agent Orchestration**

-These tools stand out because **AI is not just generating content — it actively participates in executing workflows**.
+These tools stand out because AI is not just generating content — it actively participates in executing workflows.
 AI can call tools, trigger actions, and drive business automation.

-Think of them as **AI-enhanced workflow engines or agent execution platforms**, rather than full low-code business system builders.
+Think of them as AI-enhanced workflow engines or agent execution platforms, rather than full low-code business system builders.

 They excel at automation and execution, but usually lack complex data modeling, permission systems, or UI/page building capabilities.